-Refer the proposal to the Provost for consideration of resource issues.
-After the FSAAC chair has been notified that the resource issues are resolved, the proposal may then be reconsidered by FSAAC, which may then take any of the above actions.
+Refer the proposal to the Provost for review of potential resource concerns.
+Even though funding or resource decisions are not within FSAAC’s purview, if the information provided in the proposal raises questions or concerns, FSAAC can refer the matter for further review.
+Once the FSAAC chair has been notified that the concerns have been addressed, the proposal may be returned to FSAAC for reconsideration, at which point any of the actions outlined above may be taken.

 Some of the most common reasons for proposals not being immediately approved are:

-The proposal appears to negatively impacts another academic unit.
+The proposal appears to negatively impact another academic unit.
+E-mail correspondence MUST be uploaded to the curriculum proposal.

 Insufficient notification of impacted units.

-K-State 8 tags are not appropriate or do not meet criteria.

 Credit hours do not appear to be appropriate.

-C

-T
+Course number doesn’t align with the appropriate SLO’s for the course level.
+Please see Course Definitions and Policies to learn more about course number decisions.

+The component (e.g., lab, studio, activity, seminar) does not appear to be appropriate.

 A perceived lack of expertise or resources to offer the course or curriculum.

-Course title and description are not compatible.
+Course title and description are not compatible or do not match.

 Course title or description is too short or too long.